 Most common herding breeds

 When people are looking for a dog to help out on their property, they will most likely first look at herding breeds.
-These dependable dogs have a great combination that pair well for rural living needs: Natural instincts and easy trainability.
+These dependable dogs have a great combination of qualities that pair well for rural living needs: Natural instincts and easy trainability.

 Some commonly seen breeds that flourish in a rural environment include: